cusbg/MolArt/README.md

 - Color overlay individual variation over the structure
 - Color overlay all mutations to given amino acid over the structure
 - Color overlay mutation frequency of residues over the structure
-- Exports of the structure and annotations to [PyMol](https://pymol.org/2/) for advanced inspection
+- Exports of the structure and annotations to [PyMol](https://pymol.org/2/) for advanced inspection (the export does not include variants)

 ## Data sources